Introduction to Sociology

 Class Materials: View textbook and/or other materials for this course available at the Bookstore.

-SOC-001.-50Z-: This is an online class that does not have scheduled meetings.
-Students can log in anytime to do the required weekly course work.
+SOC-001.-02Y-: HYBRID, meets on-campus and online.
+This class meets each week on-campus and online as noted in the class listing.
 Students must have access to a computer, the internet and an individual email address.
+Most De Anza classes will use the Canvas course management system.
 We recommend a laptop or desktop computer to successfully complete the course; a tablet or phone may not be adequate for all assignments and tests.
-Most De Anza classes will use the Canvas course management system.
 Information about Canvas and Online Education Orientation can be found in Canvas on the Student Resources page: https://deanza.instructure.com/courses/3382.
 The Student Online Resources hub with extensive information and tips can be found at deanza.edu/online-ed/students/remotelearning.

 - 4 Units